manasabalagoni/Tomcat/README.md

 Lets   choose  a  basic  tomcat  application  which  needs   to be  deployed  on a  tomcat instance as a    war

-Its   is   called   tomcat-maven-archetype  and  is   a   complete  service oriented ,layered   tomcat  application
+Its   is   called   tomcat-maven-archetype  and  is   a   complete  webarchive  deployed to  Tomcat 6  or  7

 It  has   5  submodules